 How to save money at Sainsbury’s

-Save money whilst shopping at your favourite supermarket
+Ways to save at your favourite supermarket

 Earn Nectar points

-If you’re shopping at Sainsbury’s you should swipe that Nectar card.
+If you’re shopping at Sainsbury’s, you should swipe that Nectar card.
 You’ll get one point for every £1 you spend at Sainsbury’s.
 This isn’t worth a huge amount – just 0.5p per point, or the equivalent of 0.5% back on your spending – but it’s better than nothing.

 You can use the points to pay for your shopping or use them with selected partners.
 Though rare, keep an eye out for offers such as ‘Points Power Up’ where at various times of the year they increase the value of your points, as much as doubling their value.